LorenzoFioroni/QuboSolver.jl/docs/src/getting_started.md

 ::: tip

-For a systematic study of the performance of the GCS solver and its comparison with the other implmented solvers, please refer to the article "[Entanglement-assisted heuristic for variational solutions of discrete optimization problems](https://arxiv.org/abs/2501.09078)".
+For a systematic study of the performance of the GCS solver and its comparison with the other implemented solvers, please refer to the article "[Entanglement-assisted heuristic for variational solutions of discrete optimization problems](https://arxiv.org/abs/2501.09078)".
 Both result quality and runtime are discussed in detail there.

 :::

 ## Solvers

-Finally, we want to provide a brief overview of the available solvers implmented in the package.
+Finally, we want to provide a brief overview of the available solvers implemented in the package.
 For more information on each one of them, please refer to the [API documentation](resources/api.md).

 ::: warning A note on execution times